LeonardPoissant/TextEditor/README.md

 ### What is to come ?

-In futur iterations, I will be implementing a BE and adding more editing options.
+In futur iterations, Because  I will be implementing a LogIn that will make use of jwt.

 ### Is Littera-Clip mobile friendly ?